migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-01-26 Friday: We encountered an issue that could lead to panic errors on devnet nodes due to a null snapshot.
+This problem was triggered by fast sync tests in StreamNet and was affecting the decoupled nodes.
+I addressed this issue on the P2P client side by validating the snapshot creation result.

+Subsequently, I resolved the snapshot creation issue, which was a blocker for state pruning as well.
+The snapshot creation was broken because of an incorrect root hash.
+The PR addresses that issue and also adds a new section in the configuration file for cache settings.
+It moves old cache settings under this new section as well.
+All the changes have been tested successfully and are ready to review and merge by team.

+Once these two PRs are merged to the dev branch, the devnet nodes will be able to create or load a snapshot db once they get restarted.
+I will continue my tests to complete the last step of sync development.

+---

 2024-01-21 Sun: I were actively working on fixes and addressing several issues.
 After the devnet nodes were upgraded, all the new stream functions were added to the nodes as well.
 The devnet went down due to enabling the stream server on the main devnet nodes, and they were involved in sync tests.
 Due to the non-existence of a snapshot, this led to crashes.
 I created a PR to address this issue.

 I also worked on improving logs to investigate a case of stuck transactions on one of the clients node.
 I added a couple of logs and pushed them to the latest log branch.
 Later, these logs helped identify the issue, and the team created a PR to address it.